 This is the 2nd highest award that can be given to the United States Army and like the Air Force and Navy Crosses, it is given for valor and heroism in combat but is just below the ability to get the Medal of Honor.

-Military Award For Valor #1: The Medal Of Honor
+# 1: The Congressional Medal Of Honor

 Many recipients are not alive to receive this award.
 It is presented by the President of the United States and is given far above and beyond in service and defense of our country.